gardener/gardener/docs/proposals/31-inplace-node-update.md

 #### `Shoot` API

-A new field `UpdateStrategy` is introduced under `spec.provider.workers[]` in the Shoot spec.
+A new field `updateStrategy` is introduced under `spec.provider.workers[]` in the Shoot spec.
 This field will be passed on to the worker extension.
-Once set, changing the `UpdateStrategy` is prohibited through validation.
-Additionally, when the `InPlaceUpdate/InplaceUpdateOnLabel` update strategy is configured, skipping the worker pool's Kubernetes minor version is not allowed.
+Once set, changing the `updateStrategy` between in-place and replace strategies is prohibited through validation.
+Additionally, when `AutoInPlaceUpdate` or `ManualInPlaceUpdate` is configured as an update strategy, skipping an intermediate Kubernetes minor version is no longer allowed, because of potential local changes that are then not carried out anymore when skipping versions (only allowed with `AutoReplace` as the machines/nodes are created from scratch in this case).

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1